Olga Tapia-Farrell, MS, LMFT

 I am a mother of two children living in Webster, MN with my husband, Ben, and our two dogs.
 I enjoy spending time with my family, laughing with friends, traveling, and jogging.

 I love to spend time with family and friends.
-I am presently a Senior at Farmington High school and hope to attend college in the East Coast next year.
+I am presently a Senior at Farmington High school and hope to attend college next year.